 Let’s face it, price is a big factor for most people – so we’ll open up with some numbers.

-If you go for a rolling monthly plan with Surfshark, you’ll be paying the same as ExpressVPN, $12.95.
+With Surfshark, if you go for a rolling monthly plan you’ll be paying the same as ExpressVPN, $12.95.
 Commit for six months and you’ll start saving, though, as the price drops to just $6.49.
-The real bargains start when you commit for a year – taking the free 12 months that comes with that plan into account, the monthly price is dropped to just $2.49 a month.
+The real bargains start when you commit for a year – taking into the 2 free months that come with the 24-month plan, the monthly price is dropped to just $2.30 a month (opens in new tab).

-Although Surfshark used to be even cheaper, it’s still a serious bargain, and as our top-rated cheap VPN there’s no way it can’t win this round.
+Although Surfshark used to be even cheaper (that was almost 2 years ago), it’s still a serious bargain, and as our top-rated cheap VPN there’s no way it can’t win this round.
 However, it's worth noting that Surfshark's prices do increase after the initial period, while ExpressVPN's stay the same.
 It still works out better value, though.

 ExpressVPN vs Surfshark: Which is faster?